aws-ia/terraform-aws-mwaa/examples/basic/README.md

 ![look at the CloudWatch log groups created](../../images/mwaa-cloudwatch-loggroup.png)

 ## Cleanup
 To clean up your environment, destroy the Terraform module.

+NOTE: Empty the S3 bucket created by this module before executing the `terraform destroy`

 ```sh
 terraform destroy -auto-approve